jadebono/python_exercises/README.md

 Hints:

-1. If the input data is to be supplied, let it supplied from input()
+1. If the input data is to be supplied, let it supplied from input();
+1. Use a try-except block for input validation.

 Solution: